• Home

 Ag2R La Mondiale riders will all be on 25mm-huge Continental Grand Prix 5000 TL tubeless tires as they set out to address the crew time trial of Stage 2, with group officers acknowledging that the tubeless setup is measurably faster than tubular in phrases of rolling resistance and standard end times.

-That crew will simplest be jogging tubeless up the front, although, merely because of barriers to be had gadget.
+That crew will simply be running tubeless up the front, merely because of be equipment.
 Ag2R motorcycles are geared up with Mavic Comete Pro Carbon SL carbon clinchers.
 However, Mavic doesn’t presently provide a tubeless-compatible rear disc.
-However, numerous other groups that don’t have that limitation had been noticed going for walks Vittoria Corsa tubeless tires the front and rear for the team time trial of Stage 2.
+However, numerous other groups that don’t have that limitation have been noticed going for walks Vittoria Corsa tubeless tires, the front and rear, for the team time trial of Stage 2.

-Tube-type clinchers also are proving to be the setup of desire for numerous different teams.
+Tube-type clinchers are also proving to be the setup of choice for numerous different teams.

 Meanwhile, like Ag2R, Movistar runs a staggered setup, with tubular rear tires – once more, due to product obstacles – and tubed Continental Grand Prix TT clinchers installed to Campagnolo Bora WTO 77 deep-section wheels.